 A great source of vitamin C (definitely something to consider in winter !), citrus fruits are also hydrating, a good source of fiber, and the list goes on.
 While delicious on their own, citrus fruits also make a beautiful nutritious salad paired with millet, thinly sliced raw fennel, parsley, and a lemon vinaigrette.

 To be honest, cooked fennel is not my favorite.
 If that’s also how you feel, don’t give up on fennel just yet !
-Try it raw.
+Try it raw and slice it thinly.
 Trust me.
 The taste is definitely not as strong and “licorice-y”, which is what I personally don’t like about cooked fennel.
 It also has a nice crunch, adding another texture to the salad.

-Healthy, tasty, and light, this Citrus Fennel Millet Salad is so delicious.
+Light and full of vitamins, this Citrus Fennel Millet Salad is so delicious.
 Not to mention how pretty it is: look at these amazing colors !

 A few final notes: